vaibhavnayel/diacritical/README.md

 3. Paste text in the input box
 4. Click "Add Diacritics" to process the text
 5. Use the copy button to copy the processed text

-## Security Notes

-- Change the default username and password
-- Use a strong secret key
-- Keep your mappings file secure